Jonny Moseley Mad Trix

 Jonny Moseley Mad Trix is a skiing video game published and developed by The 3DO Company.
 The game is based on the skier of the same name.

+Gameplay

+In Jonny Moseley Mad Trix, players are invited into the world of extreme skiing, fronted by Olympic gold medalist Jonny Moseley and a roster of athletes including Tanner Hall, Beth "Wild Child" Clark, and the eccentric "Skier X." The game offers two primary modes: Freeride, which allows unrestricted exploration and trick execution, and Competition, which includes Ski Camp (training), Slopestyle (trick-based scoring), and Big Mountain (natural terrain racing).
+The goal is to perform high-speed stunts and earn medals, with the promise of being featured in a Matchstick Productions ski film if successful.
+Gameplay leans heavily on arcade-style mechanics.
+Players can chain tricks using blue and red multipliers scattered across the slopes.

+Development

+The game was announced in May 2001.

 Soundtrack

 The soundtrack was distributed by Palm Pictures.

 Reception

 Jonny Moseley Mad Trix received mixed reviews from critics.
 IGN rated the game a 3 out of 10, praising the soundtrack, graphics and presentation while criticizing the stale gameplay.
 GameZone rated the game 9 out of 10.
 On GameRankings the game holds a 47% rating for the PlayStation 2 version and a 44% rating for the Game Boy Advance version respectively.

+In a retrospective interview, Jonny Moseley commented "The reviews were mixed.
+I think skiers kind of liked it, and I think gamers were less into it.
+What made Tony Hawk work was that it didn’t matter if you were into skateboarding or not, it was just a fun game.
+From a gaming perspective—and I’m not a big gamer—I’m not sure Mad Trix really hit the mark."